Save $120 on Dyson's Smart Tower Fan That Doubles As an Air Purifier

-Still Save $120 on Dyson's Smart Tower Fan That Doubles As an Air Purifier After Memorial Day
+Save $120 on Dyson's Smart Tower Fan That Doubles As an Air Purifier to Keep You Cool This Summer

 Dyson's blade-less fan design monitors conditions in the air, reacts and purifies, but only using the quietest settings.
 The TP01 model keeps you cool, while also reducing allergens and pollutants in your home.
-Right now you can save $120 off on the Dyson Pure Cool Link Tower TP01 Purifier Fan on the Dyson website.
+Right now you can take $120 off the Dyson Pure Cool TP01 Purifying Fan in preparation for summer 2022.

 This Dyson fan's Air Multiplier purifier fan technology has a powerful stream of smooth, uninterrupted, purified air.
 Just turn on the cooling tower fan when you need it.